 Attacking Niche Markets

 If a job board operates in a niche sector the dissemination of this information is even more specific, even more relevant.
-A jobseeker looking for marketing jobs in the UK, for example, should be better served by a job board specializing in the marketing field.
+A jobseeker looking for IT Support jobs in West Midlands, for example, should be better served by a job board specializing in the that specific field.
 They return to job boards where the content (and the current age is all about content) is targeted at them.
 People see tangible value in subscribing to newsletters and feeds, contributing to forums and joining groups, if these items benefit them directly.
 General sites, while clearly valuable, cannot offer this exclusivity.
 Their unique visitor stats may be high, but they are unable to harvest customer loyalty.
 Return rates are relatively low.

 Sector-specific job boards are also far more likely to be empathetic to their clients.
 They understand where their visitors are coming from, empathizing with their frustrations and working toward their needs.
 For niche job board owners, it is essential that they engrain themselves under the skin of their market.
 General sites have multiple variables and bigger margins for error.
 If a niche board fails to engage with its audience, it will soon lose its unique identifier and will be dropped in favour of a more meaningful competitor.
 This is the same for traditional recruitment generalists.